G33kDude/cJson.ahk/README.md

 ## Roadmap

-* Add a pretty print mode for Dumps.
+* Add a pretty print mode for Dump.
 * Add methods to extract values from the JSON blob without loading the full object into memory.
 * Add methods to replace values in the JSON blob without fully parsing and